 Our Farm Philosophy

-Our objective is to continually expand our knowledge about how to become more self sufficient in supplying our family and our clients with healthy sustainable products and food produced from our farm.
+Our objective is to continually expand our knowledge about how to become more self sufficient in supplying our family with healthy sustainable products and food produced from our farm.
 Every animal on our farm is treated with immense respect and compassion.

 Michael & JoAnne

 Have been married for over 35 years.
 We have moved for Mike’s work 7 times taking us from Michigan, Illinois, Ohio, Florida & Georgia.
 Many people can’t understand why we would do this, but it has strengthened our bond in marriage and given us eyes to the world that most people never have the joy to experience.
 It has also made us extremely adventurous people and we are not afraid to do things that we have never done, such as jumping into farming even though neither of us grew up on, or ever experienced farm life as children.
 It keeps our lives interesting, and on a farm there is never a dull moment.
 We are always learning and we can’t survive without the internet, accessing all of the combined knowledge of others, to help us solve those farm crises that pop up on a seemingly constant and weekly basis.